aulveland/CITZ-HWP-Project/Solution-Strategies.md

            - on = a user will receive either a weekly or immediate update
      2. set a user-defined interval to receive a digest (default is a 7 day weekly).

-Options to be considered to implement this feature includes gcNotify or the BCGov 'CHES' common component.
+Options to be considered to implement this feature includes [gcNotify](https://notification.canada.ca/) or the BCGov [CHES](https://digital.gov.bc.ca/common-components/common-hosted-email-service) common component.

 The solution 'flow' has been documented [here](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/9.Wireframes#flow-diagram).